KiBk/notes-lite/description.md

 ## Additional Touches
 - **Visual polish** – Use blurred sheet overlays, subtle shadows, softened borders, and auto-expanding text areas to keep the UI modern.
 Keep action chips horizontally aligned.
 - **Theme aware** – Provide a persistent light/dark theme toggle accessible from both the login screen and top bar.
-Persist the chosen theme in local storage and respect system defaults; existing notes keep their current colour when you switch themes.
+Persist the chosen theme in local storage and respect system defaults; switching themes remaps every note colour between the light and dark palettes.
 - **Session aware** – Each user’s notes remain separate.
 Theme choice and last-used name persist locally, but refreshing the page returns you to the sign-in screen.

 ## Implementation